14 Facts About Obama's Presidency Most People Don’t Know

-People have many perceptions of how the US economy or the country as a whole has done in recent years.
-Depending on your political views, you may think the country is doing exceptionally well or is teetering on the verge of collapse.
+People have many perceptions of how the US economy or the country as a whole has done during the Obama years.
+Depending on your political views, you may think the country did exceptionally well or was teetering on the verge of collapse.

 Listed below are fourteen objective facts, without interjected opinion, about the state of America under the leadership of President Obama.
 Every statement is followed up with a link to a reputable source where you can verify the fact for yourself.

-1. We've now had 78 straight months of economic expansion.
+1. We had a record 90 straight months of economic expansion.

-That’s right: For seventy-eight consecutive months, the US economy has gotten progressively better.
+That’s right: For ninety consecutive months, the US economy got progressively better.
 That includes a new record for consecutive months of private sector job growth.
-Forbes magazine (which is no fan of President Obama) crunched the numbers and demonstrated how the economic recovery under President Obama has been better in just about every measurable way than the recovery under President Reagan.
+Forbes magazine (which is no fan of President Obama) crunched the numbers and demonstrated how the economic recovery under President Obama was better in just about every measurable way than the recovery under President Reagan.

 Source: Obama Out-Performs Reagan on Jobs, Growth, and Investing; Forbes magazine.

-2. We are currently enjoying the longest period of private sector job creation in American history.
+2. We enjoyed the longest period of private sector job creation in American history.

 This statistic also comes from the Forbes magazine article listed above.
-In fact, we've enjoyed 68 straight months of private sector job creation.
+In fact, during Obama's presidency, we enjoyed 75 straight months of private sector job creation.
 That is the longest period of job creation since the Department of Labor has been keeping statistics.

 Source: Obama’s Claim That Businesses Are in the "Longest Uninterrupted Stretch of Job Creation": The Washington Post.

-Not only has the unemployment rate dropped significantly, but since the recession ended, the US economy has gained over twelve million new jobs.
+Not only did the unemployment rate drop significantly, but after the recession ended, the US economy gained over thirteen million new jobs.
 (You can refer to the Forbes article above or check the article below.)

 Source: Democratic Presidents Bring It: Obama Shatters Clinton’s Record For Private Sector Job Growth: PoliticusUsa.

 It is also worth noting that during the 2012 presidential election, Obama's opponent, Mitt Romney, promised to lower the unemployment rate to 6% by the end of 2016.
-President Obama succeeded at lowering unemployment to under 6% two full years earlier than Romney had promised.
+President Obama exceeded that goal by lowering unemployment to under 6% two full years earlier than Romney had promised.

 Source : Romney vows to lower unemployment to 6% by the end of 2016: The Hill

-4. The stock market continues to set new record highs since President Obama took office.
+4. The stock market set record highs throughout Obama's presidency.

-Since early 2009, there has been a steady upward trend in stock market growth.
+From early 2009 onward, there was a steady upward trend in stock market growth as the economy continued to improve.
 The Dow Jones Industrial averages reached an all-time high of 18,292 in May, 2015.
-Since most Americans have 401K retirement investments in the stock market, this growth benefits millions of middle class Americans.
+Since most Americans have 401K retirement investments in the stock market, this growth benefited millions of middle class Americans.

 Source: Dow Jones Industrial Average Last 10 Years: Macrotrends.

-5. The Federal budget deficit is shrinking.
-It’s been reduced by two-thirds since 2009.
+5. The Federal budget deficit was reduced by two-thirds since 2009.

-The $1.4 trillion federal budget deficit that Obama inherited in 2009 was in a large part due to the high rate of unemployment.
+The $1.4 trillion federal budget deficit that Obama inherited in 2009 was in a large part due to the high rate of unemployment and the downturn in the economy.
 When millions of people were put out of work in 2008 and 2009, it resulted in far less income taxes and less economic activity to generate federal revenue.
-As eleven million people have regained employment, there have been billions more tax dollars generated.
-As a result, the deficit has been shrinking each year.
+As millions of people regained employment, there were billions more in tax dollars generated.
+As a result, the deficit got smaller each year.
 The 2015 deficit was $439 billion, the smallest deficit since 2007, and roughly 70% lower than it was in 2009.

 Source: What is the Deficit?: USGovernmentSpending.com.

 You may have heard critics say that President Obama is spending money wildly and running up our debt.
-According to this article from Forbes, Obama has increased spending by 1.4% annually, far less than President Reagan (8.7%) or George W. Bush (8.1%).
-According to a more recent article from the Washington Post, Obama has increased spending 3.3% annually.
-In either case, Obama has increased spending less than any president since Eisenhower.
+According to this article from Forbes, during his first term, Obama increased spending by 1.4% annually, far less than President Reagan (8.7%) or George W. Bush (8.1%).
+According to another article from the Washington Post, Obama increased spending 3.3% annually.
+In any event, Obama increased spending less than any president since Eisenhower.

 Sources: Who Is the Smallest Government Spender Since Eisenhower?
 Would You Believe It's Barack Obama?
 Forbes magazine.